Minckley's cichlid: Description

 The Minckley’s cichlid typically ranges from 70–92 mm in length, with either a deep or slender body.
 The color ranges from tan, light grey, yellowish green, dark green to dark brown or black, with four to seven bars on the posterior middle side of the fish.
 These bars usually lie on top of some faint cross-hatching.
 When the fish are subadults, a spot may be present on the rear portion of the fish, but this characteristic is lost as the fish reaches adulthood.
 Adults may also develop black speckling on the body and light speckling on the fins.
 There are two lateral lines on the fish, an upper and a lower line, with the aforementioned four to seven bars centering between them.
 Appearance of the fish can change within seconds during aggressive, competitive, or mating behaviors.
-H. minckleyi have rounded tails as well as pectoral fins, with a slender caudal peduncle connected the tail to the body of the fish.
+H. minckleyi have rounded tails as well as pectoral fins, with a slender caudal peduncle connecting the tail to the body of the fish.

 To identify the Herichthys genus, one can observe the six to seven vertical bars on the posterior middle side of the fish.
 During breeding season, the coloration of the fish changes to prepare for reproduction, exhibiting sexual dichromatism with this new breeding look.
 H. minckleyi is distinguished from other species in the group by its longer head, longer snout, and shorter dorsal and anal fins.
 It can be identified by sixteen spines and eleven rays on the dorsal fin, with five spines on the anal fin.

 A Minckley's cichlid at OdySea Aquarium.

 Taxonomy and Nomenclature

 A chordate animal, H. minckleyi is part of the Kingdom Animalia and the Phylum Chordates.
-As a ray-finned fish, it is a member of the Class Actinopterygii.
-It belongs to Family Cichlidae and is one of ten species in the Genus Herichthys.
+As a ray-finned fish, it is a member of the class Actinopterygii.
+It belongs to the family Cichlidae and is one of ten species in the genus Herichthys.

 Originally classified as Cichlasoma minckleyi, it was renamed to Herichthys minckleyi.
 Other names include the Cuatro Ciénegas cichlid.
-The name honours the ichthyologist Wendell L. Minckley (1935-2001) of Arizona State University who studied the ecology of Cuatro Ciénegas.
+The name honors the ichthyologist Wendell L. Minckley (1935-2001) of Arizona State University, who studied the ecology of Cuatro Ciénegas.

-The family Cichlidae is incredibly species rich, with over 1,300 extant distinct species.
+The family Cichlidae is incredibly species-rich, with over 1,300 extant distinct species.
 The oldest Cichlid fossil dates back to the Eocene epoch, 54-38 million years ago.
 These brackish to freshwater fish are widely distributed across the globe, with representation in South/Central America, Africa, Madagascar, the Middle East, the Caribbean, Europe, and India.
 There is quite a bit of debate regarding the biogeographical history of this family, with multiple proposed theories.

 The genus Herichthys is considered a monophyletic (meaning all from the same ancestor species) group encompassing all of the Cichlids (of family Cichlidae) in southern Texas and northeastern Mexico.